datalakehouse/docs/docs/tools/cli/service.rst

 ``avn service topic``
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-Manages DLH for Apache Kafka topics.
+Manages datalakehouse for Apache Kafka topics.

 More information on ``topic-create``, ``topic-delete``, ``topic-list`` and  ``topic-update`` can be found in :doc:`the dedicated page <service/topic>`.